pforret/jekyll.forret.com/_posts/2005/2005-06-16-internet-activity-in-the-eu.md

   </tr>
 </table>

 Remarks: _the best place to be a webmaster is France.
-The web sites are large, you have no competition from the US or South-America (no one speaks English or Spanish) and there&#8217;s lots of domain names still available._
+The web sites are large, you have no competition from the US or South-America (no one speaks English or Spanish) and there's lots of domain names still available._

 All data: